 Code Miner - Libraries This section provides a place for the management of Code Miner libraries.
 Here, you can create libraries based on a project codebase or repository.
 Code Miner libraries created here can be searched using mFQL queries.
 Queries composed in mFQL can be used to search one or more libraries in a single operation.
 Private Options - Services This is where the IP address and Port of Enterprise Architect Satellite services for Linux and Windows are configured.
 These services provide enterprise-wide support for system management functions and remote debugging scenarios.
+Job Settings Most of the commands contained in an Analyzer Script are executed as jobs in the Job Queue.
+Each script can be configured to post a notification to a specified user group when a specified job completes.
+The 'Job Settings' group provides the 'Notifications' option, which displays the fields through which you enter the job identity as part of the text to display to the members of the Model Mail user group, and the user group name.
+Build Test Debug Source Control Code Miner Private Options Job Settings Notifications Run User Group Post on completion - select this checkbox to enable the other two fields Job Identity - Type in the text to display, which should also identify the job; for example: 'Installers Completed' User Group - Click on the drop-down arrow and select the appropriate Model Mail user group Run JavaScript In this section you can create and store a JavaScript that you can execute by selecting the 'Run JavaScript' option from the context menu of an Analyzer Script.
+Workench Source Control Merge Commit Working Copy Repository Commit

+Build Ctrl+Shift+F12

+Clean

+Rebuild

+Dahur 50

+Debug F6

+Run Ctrl+Alt+N

+Test Ctrl+Alt+T

+Deploy Ctrl+Shift+Alt+F12

+Merge

+Changes

+History

+Commit

+Working Copy

+Repository

+Run Javascript

+Start Simulation

+Run Executable Statemach ine

+Edit

+Сору

+Paste

+Delete

+Filter Packages •

+Package Default

+Help

+· 1

+When this option is selected, a job is created in the Job Queue window

+Job Queue

+00 🖡 🕇 🗙 1 🌲

+Name Ta ask Status E

+Actionpoint tests Ja vaScript Active

+◀ Execution Analyzer Job Q ueue

-Run JavaScript This is the script that executes when the 'Run JavaScript' option is chosen from the context menu of an Analyzer Script.
-Run Enter a command to run an application.
-Deploy Enter a script or command to deploy the project.
-Build your jar file.
-Deploy to your device, an emulator or Tomcat server.
+un Enter a command to run an app lication.

+Deploy Enter a script or command to d eploy the project.
+Build your ja ır file.
+De

+device, an emulator or Tomcat server.
 Publish a web site.
 Its up to you.
 Recording Does your Sequence diagram resemble the national grid?
 Reduce the clutter with filters.
 Filters define exclusion zones in your code base that can cut down dramatically on any 'noise' that is being recorded.
 Even accurate noise is not always helpful.
 Simulation Complete the configuration for Simulation Control.